 Across the board we see the top executives of some of the world’s largest organizations talking about, taking action on, and defining their success in terms of things that have conventionally been the realm of political leaders and NGO activists.
 The change has not gone unremarked by management’s leading thinkers.
-Witness Chris Lazslo’s work on sustainable value, and Michael Porter’s theorizing about shared value.
+Witness Chris Lazslo’s work on sustainable value

 .
 The new generation of business leaders, they emphasized, must be able to engage meaningfully with multiple constituencies and relate well with all kinds of different actors in society.